mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 >
 > [...]

-The fifth patriarch constantly emphasizes the spirit of *Diamond Sutra*, saying, “They may see their own nature and straightaway achieve Buddhahood.”
+The Fifth Patriarch constantly emphasizes the spirit of *Diamond Sutra*, saying, “They may see their own nature and straightaway achieve Buddhahood.”
 This is very common; Zen Buddhism always [talks about this].
 [Whether] in Japan [or] in China, the real spirit of Zen is to see into one’s own nature and achieve Buddhahood straightforwardly: that is a point Zen Buddhism always mentions.

 But I think this is a little bit questionable.
 Dogen Zenji [talks about this].
 I think you should read “Buddha Nature” [in] *Shobogenzo*.
-And also in *Zen Master Dogen*, Dogen Zenji [talks about] monks at the four stages of meditation; I think in this chapter he [talks] about the criticism toward that point, \[that Zen] usually [says] to see into one’s own nature and become straightaway Buddhahood.
+And also in *Zen Master Dogen*, Dogen Zenji [talks about] monks at the four stages of meditation (“*Shi-zen Biku*”); I think in this chapter he [talks] about the criticism toward that point, \[that Zen] usually [says] to see into one’s own nature and become straightaway Buddhahood.
 For instance, he [says] in that chapter:

 > The essence of *Buddhadharma* has never been to see into one’s own nature.
 Which of the seven past Buddhas or twenty-eight Indian patriarchs ever said that Buddhadharma consisted merely of seeing into one’s own nature?
 It is true that the sixth patriarch spoke about this question in the *Platform Sutra*, but as this a forged writing, it cannot be said to represent his true teachings, or to have the transmission of the dharma.
 We descendents of the Buddha shouldn’t rely on it.
 >